Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Dinner Rotations

 If you want to change your seating or your restaurant rotation, do that as soon as you embark.
-The location on the ship where changes can be made will be listed in the Navigator in your stateroom once it’s ready.
+The location on the ship where changes can be made will be listed in the Navigator app, or just go to Guest Services and they can point you in the right direction.

 If you go to your assigned restaurant for dinner each night, your servers will be the same for every night of your cruise.
 On longer cruises they’ll get to know you, and may even have your “usual” beverage waiting for you at your table.
 If you are served something you don’t like, tell the servers and they’ll bring you something else.
-And if you want to indulge, they’ll be happy to bring you two desserts!
+And if you want to indulge, they’ll be happy to bring you two desserts (or two appetizers, or even two entrees)!
 In true Disney style, if you have a special event you are celebrating, make sure your servers know.
 You will get appropriate special treatment (usually a special dessert, and perhaps some singing).

 Premium Restaurants

-If you enjoy fine dining, I definitely recommend making a reservation for Palo, particularly on a 4-night or longer cruise.
-There is a small extra cost but it is well worth it for the cuisine, the atmosphere, and the opportunity to enjoy a nice dinner without the kids.
+If you enjoy fine dining, we definitely recommend making a reservation for Palo, Remy or Enchanté, particularly on a 4-night or longer cruise.
+There is a small extra cost (larger for Remy and Enchanté) but it is well worth it for the cuisine, the atmosphere, and the opportunity to enjoy a nice dinner without the kids.
+The Remy and Enchanté dinners are especially elaborate, and are similar to meals that cost much more at Michelin starred restaurants or Victoria & Albert’s at Walt Disney World.
+Palo can be found on all Disney ships, though the menu is slightly different (and more steakhouse-oriented) on the Wish, Treasure and Destiny.
+Remy is only on the Dream and Fantasy, and Enchanté is only on the Wish, Treasure and Destiny.

-Alternatively, consider booking the Palo brunch (offered only on a sea day on 4-night cruises or longer).
-I find the brunch particularly fabulous and might even prefer it over dinner in Palo.
+Alternatively, consider booking the Palo, Enchanté or Remy brunch (offered usually only once or twice on most cruises).
+We find the premium brunches particularly fabulous and might even prefer them to dinner in Palo.

-Palo is very popular, so book it as early as you can.
-If you’re not able to get a reservation in advance, check the Navigator in your stateroom on embarkation day and you’ll find the location where you can go and request a reservation onboard.
+Palo, Remy and Enchanté are very popular, so book them as early as you can.
+If you’re not able to get a reservation in advance, check the Navigator app or ask a crew member to find the location where you can go and request a reservation onboard.

 Alternate Dining Options

-There are always plenty of options for food: check your Navigator to know which restaurants are open at what times.
+There are always plenty of options for food: check the Navigator app to know which restaurants are open at what times.

-Concierge guests on the Dream and Fantasy have access to snacks and beverages at various times of day, in the concierge lounge.
+Concierge guests have access to snacks and beverages (bottled water, soft drinks, coffee drinks) in the concierge lounge.

 Room Service

-There is nothing obviously vegan (other than the “vegetarian delight” pizza, which can be ordered without mozzarella cheese) and very little that a lacto-ovo vegetarian can eat without special ordering.
-Speaking of special orders, they are very limited, but if you want something simple that is not on the menu, but is made with components used in items that are on the menu, such as grilled cheese sandwich, plain salad without dressing, plain steak (steak sandwich without the roll) or just an order of french fries, they will probably make that for you on request.
+Special orders are limited, but if you want something simple that is not on the menu, but is made with components used in items that are on the menu, such as a grilled cheese sandwich, plain salad without dressing, plain hamburger patty with no bun or just an order of french fries, they will usually make that for you on request.

 Guests in concierge staterooms and suites can order dinner from the rotation restaurants during regular dinner hours.
 Ask your concierge staff for a menu.
 All courses of your meal are brought at once, which doesn’t do good things for the quality of the meal, but it’s still better than the regular room service offerings.
 Concierge level guests can order hot breakfasts in their suites and staterooms during the cruise.